-The City is undertaking a new generation of Transit Oriented Development (TOD) planning that will move the Stadium LRT station area forward in exciting new directions.
+The City is preparing a new Transit Oriented Development (TOD) land use plan that will help guide growth and change around the Stadium LRT station over the next 15 to 20 years.
 TOD at the Stadium LRT station will help the City become more compact and sustainable, make better use of existing infrastructure, and best of all, be very attractive to future residents.

-Possible Future Conditions: new pedestrian and cyclist friendly street
+Possible Future Conditions: new pedestrian and cyclist friendly 'main street'

 One of the major components of the new plan will be a ‘main street’ running east-west across the LRT tracks just south of Stadium Station.
 This 'main street' will create a gateway through to Jasper Avenue, connecting new and existing housing with the LRT, Commonwealth Stadium, Community Recreation Centre, the river valley and Kinnard Ravine.